robertfeldt/MultiDistances.jl/docker/mdist_docker_hub_readme.md

 ### Calculate distance matrix for a set of files

-Here between all files in the directory some/dir using the Levenshtein distance:
+Here between all files in the directory some/dir using the Jaccard distance:

-    docker run -it -v "$PWD":/data robertfeldt/mdist mdist -d levenshtein distances some/dir
+    docker run -it -v "$PWD":/data robertfeldt/mdist mdist -d jaccard distances some/dir

 This will output a file distances.csv which contains the full distance matrix.
+For distances based on q-grams (cosine, jaccard, overlap, qgram, sorensendice) we can speed up processing by pre-calculation:

+    docker run -it -v "$PWD":/data robertfeldt/mdist mdist -d jaccard distances --precalc some/dir

 Note that some/dir must be mapped into the docker container so since we map "$PWD" into /data (in the docker container) some/dir must be available below "$PWD".
 If you want to calc distances of files in an absolute path /my/abs/path/dir-with-my-files do: